Gellybean/Mathfinder-Bot/presets.md

 -:-

 `number-or-name` The name or index number of the spell.
+When the `expr` value is ignored, it will simply list the spell's info without any character-specific evaluations.

 `expr` *optional.*  For this option to work properly, you need:
  - `CL_CLASSNAME` A stat representing your caster level with the desired class.